nikolaiianchuk/go-swagger/design.md

 The general idea is that it is a middleware which you provide with the swagger spec.
 This document can be either JSON or YAML as both are supported.

-In addition to the middleware there are some generator commands that will use the swagger spec to generate models, parameter models, operation interfaces and a mux.
+In addition to the middleware there are some generator commands that will use the swagger spec to generate models, parameter models, operation interfaces and a mux!

 ## The middleware